arangodb/docs/3.5/arangosearch-views.md

 Views can be defined and administered on a per view-type basis via the [web interface](../programs-web-interface.html).

-Currently there is a single supported view implementation, namely `arangosearch` as described in [ArangoSearch View](functions-arangosearch.html).
+Currently there is a single supported View implementation, namely ArangoSearch Views.

 Views can be managed in the Web UI, via an [HTTP API](http/views.html) and